ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/azure-pipelines-cicd/readme.md

 Now let's go ahead and publish the changes.

-## Step 2: Add the Azure pipelines files in the *adf_publish* branch
+## Step 2: Add the Azure pipelines' files in the *adf_publish* branch

 1. Clone the repo that you created above and checkout the **adf_publish** branch.

-2. Download the files required for Azure DevOps Pipeline from [Pipeline Files](https://github.com/ayesha-kr/covid-one-click-deployment/blob/ec83da54c8c130f57a4f53c5b5bd173dcbf85860/datasets/covid-19/definitive-healthcare/azure-pipelines-cicd/azure-pipelines.zip)
+2. Download the files required for Azure DevOps Pipeline from [Pipeline Files](./pipeline-files.zip)

 The above link takes you to a Github link that contains a zip archive of the required files.
 Download the zip archive.